How to Make Mulch

 First of all, some of you may be wondering “What is Mulch?”

-Mulch is a layer of ground/chopped up plant material, like grass clippings, chipped wood, carrot peelings, cauliflower leaves, leftover salad, potato skins, cucumber ends, tree trimmings and/or leaves applied to the top of soil.
+Mulch is a layer of ground/chopped up plant material, like grass clippings, chipped wood, tree trimmings and/or leaves applied to the top of soil.
 It’s like an organic “blanket”.
 Mulch is excellent for conditioning soil and moisture retention.

-Mulch becomes compost after it decomposes and happens to be the best fertilizer available.
+Mulch becomes compost after it decomposes.
+Compost happens to be the best fertilizer available next to worm castings.
 Manure like cow, steer, worm and bat are also very good but you have to buy these.
 Mulch is free.

 So how do we make mulch?

-The absolute easiest mulch to make is grass clippings.
+The absolute easiest way to make mulch is with grass clippings.
 It’s also the cheapest…basically free.
 I grow grass and weeds in my back yard for the sole purpose of creating mulch for my garden and yard.
 I used to pull out the weeds in my backyard but now I let them grow and then mow them down to make mulch.
 Weeds grow really fast.

 Before mowing…or pre-mulch.